This article features five ways for the low budget traveler to stay sane when travel isn’t an option.

 We’d all like a bigger travel budget – especially those of us already traveling on a shoestring!
 Before you scoff at the idea of trying to gamble up a travel bankroll, wait a moment.
 There’s actually a way that you can win real money from online casinos without risking any of your own.

 If you’ve never played at an online casino before, sites like NoDeposit365 offer the best way to keep track of all new bonuses that are released daily.
 Check them out and get spinning those reels.
 You might just win enough to plan the trip of a lifetime!

 One of the best ways to mentally escape has always been within the pages of a great book.
 Loads of novels are dedicated to travel and through them you can transport yourself away from wherever you’ve been forced to indoors from the coronavirus.

 Thanks to websites like Manybooks and Project Gutenberg, as well as mobile-friendly eBook applications like Kindle, you can get new literature without ever leaving the house.
 The latter might not be free for the most part but there are loads of older books on there that won’t cost you a penny to enjoy.

 Travel is one of the most enduring genres of literature so there really is no shortage of content to get stuck into.
 Check out the 1957 Jack Kerouac masterpiece, On the Road; the jungle adventure of Percy Fawcett that is The Lost City of Z; Rolf Potts’s Vagabonding, Che Guevara’s Motorcycle Diaries, and just about anything by Bill Bryson to get you started.

 Again, it’s nowhere near as fun as the real thing but losing yourself in a great read can inspire future plans.
-Who knows, you might find yourself retracing Kerouac’s steps for yourself during 2021 or even zooming around South America on the heels of a certain Argentinian revolutionary!
+Who knows, you might find yourself retracing Kerouac’s steps for yourself or even zooming around South America on the heels of a certain Argentinian revolutionary!